 - I. Disciplinary Students should report when they are prevented from giving their complete attention.
 Should the instructor identify the activity as a distraction, the student will be asked to stop by being given a written notice that informs the student of the behavior.
 If the problem persists, the student will be asked to address the problem with the Program Coordinator, with the instructor present.
 The Program Coordinator will decide if the behavior warrants a meeting with the Dean of Students.
 The Dean of Students will determine if the student will be allowed to return to class. - J. Cell Phones Any student caught with a cell phone in any Graphic Arts classroom at any time will be immediately dismissed.
 A second offense will result in disciplinary action.
 Any missed lecture or material as a result of dismissal is the responsibility of the student to make up at the discretion of the instructor.

 III.
 COURSE OUTLINE

-- A. Digital Publishing overview
+- A. General animation overview

-- B. The design process
+- B. Conceptual process

-- C. The System
+- C. Storyboarding process

-- D. Illustrator overview
+- D. Mechanical process

-- E. Input methods
+- E. Video editing process

-- F. Layout procedures
+- F. Audio editing process

-- G. Final output formats
+- G. Final output

-- H. Design print projects from start to final output

 SOFTWARE